 Nutella… such a wonderful creation.
 It holds a special place in my heart, and I absolutely love baking with it!
 I almost feel like I’m cheating every time I add it to a cake, because I know it’s going to be so delicious!!
-For this cake I tried out Yolanda Gampp’s chocolate cake recipe, which is such an amazing recipe!
+For this cake I used my go-to chocolate layer cake recipe, which is is made with black cocoa to give it an extra chocolatey flavor!
 The layers are so delicious, and easy to work with.
-This cake is frosted with a black cocoa buttercream, Nutella buttercream, and vanilla buttercream.
-I frosted this cake using a textured buttercream look, inspired by the wonderful @KarleesKupcakes!
+This cake is frosted with three different types of buttercream.
+I used a black cocoa buttercream, Nutella buttercream, and vanilla buttercream to create a textured buttercream look, inspired by the wonderful @KarleesKupcakes!
 The full tutorial is included below:

-- 4 lbs of Yolanda Gampp’s chocolate cake recipe
+- 1 batch of my go-to chocolate layer cake recipe

 - 1 1/2 batches of my American Buttercream

 - 1/2 batch of my chocolate ganache drip recipe

 - 1.5 jars of Nutella

 Bake 4, 7-inch round cake layers using my chocolate cake recipe and instructions.
 Allow layers to cool fully before leveling.
 Place pans into the freezer for 1 hour, to accelerate the cooling process, and lock in the moisture.

 While the layers cool, make the frosting!
 Once the vanilla frosting is made, place 1/5 of the frosting into a bowl.
 Add 1/2 cup black cocoa, and 1 extra Tbsp of heavy cream.
 Mix until fully combined, then cover with saran wrap and set aside (be sure to place the plastic wrap directly on top of the frosting to prevent crusting!).